-The first option is the option typical for LOTOS-EUROS, with only a few layers which makes the model very efficient in terms of computation time.
+The third option was the structure that used to be typical for LOTOS-EUROS, with only a few layers wish makes the model very efficient in terms of computation time.
 In the vertical, there are three dynamic layers on top of a constant surface layer.
 The surface layer has a fixed depth of 25 m and is included to better parameterize surface processes.
 The model extends in vertical direction 3.5 km above sea level.
 The lowest dynamic layer is the mixing layer, followed by two reservoir layers.
 The height of the mixing layer is taken from the meteorological input, usually ECMWF short-range forecasts.
 New mixing layer heights are read whenever available; for the ECMWF input this is every 3 hours.
 The model uses linear interpolation within the time interval of 3 hours.
-The height of the reservoir layers is determined by the difference between ceiling (3.5 km) and mixing layer height (see Figure 2-2).
+The height of the reservoir layers is determined by the difference between ceiling (3.5 km) and mixing layer height (see Figure 2.1).
 Both layers are equally thick with a minimum of 500 m.
 In some cases, when the mixing layer extends near or above 3500 m, the top of the model exceeds the 3500 m according to the above mentioned description.
 In LOTOS-EUROS 2.0, an additional reservoir layer is implemented, which is relevant over areas with high mountains, bringing the model to 5 km.
+This model version is suitable for calcuations at intermediate resolution and can be a good option for scenario simulations and data assimiliation, however the performance is less good than when using the meteorologial levells, in particular for high-resolution applications.

 For output purposes, a diagnostic layer is used to calculate concentrations near the surface (reference height of 2.5 m).
 It uses the average concentrations in the lowest layer and calculates a vertical profile due to dry deposition.